dotemacs/pkg_debunk/README.md

 Verify the installed ports/packages
 ======================================

-Run:

-    for i in $(ls /var/db/pkg)
-    do
-       pkg_debunk.rb ${i}
-    end
+To test all the installed packages run it with no arguments:

+       ./pkg_debunk.rb

+Or for a particular package provide it as a argument:

+       ./pkg_debunk.rb ca_root_nss-3.12.4

-will return the names of packages which have their files missing e.g.
+The results will look like this, displaying the package names and their missing files:

     ca_root_nss-3.12.4 ca_root_nss-3.12.4:
       missing /usr/local/etc/ssl/cert.pem